tldr-pages/tldr/pages/osx/qlmanage.md

 > QuickLook server tool.

-- Displays QuickLook for one or multiple files:
+- Display QuickLook for one or multiple files:

 `quicklook -p {{filename}} {{filename2}}`